ReemJ23/MenaDevs/README.md

 # MenaDevs
-Project for MenaDevs Hackathon Competition for Behavioral Biometrics Fraud detection for the Finance section
+Project for MenaDevs Hackathon Competition for Behavioral Biometrics Fraud detection for the Finance sector